pixelass/stiligita/README.md

-import React, {Component} from 'react' import {render} from 'react-dom' import Stylis from 'stylis' import styled, {Keyframes, render as renderStyled} from '../src' import renderReact from '../src/stiligita-react'
+import React, {Component} from 'react' import {render} from 'react-dom' import Stylis from 'stylis' import styled, {Keyframes, render as renderStyled} from 'stiligita' import renderReact from 'stiligita/lib/stiligita-react' import {PROCESSOR} from 'stiligita/lib/constants'

-renderStyled.processor = new Stylis({keyframe: false})
+const stylis = new Stylis({keyframe: false})
-renderStyled.componentFactory = renderReact
+stylis.stiligita = PROCESSOR

+renderStyled
+  .use(renderReact)
+  .use(stylis)

 const spin = Keyframes`to {transform: rotate(360deg);}`